-Home » Chocolate » 'Bunny Chow' Banana Bread Dessert
+Home » Chocolate Recipes » 'Bunny Chow' Banana Bread Dessert

 ‘Bunny Chow’ Banana Bread Dessert

 This dessert is a sweet version of a South African Bunny Chow.
 It has a light and not too sweet banana bread that is dug out and filled with vanilla ice cream.
-Then it's loaded with dark chocolate and topped with nuts.
+Then it's loaded with dark chocolate.
 You're going to fall in love with this bunny chow banana bread dessert, promise!

-Honest Chocolate is located in the City Center in Cape Town and I can’t stress enough that this is a must visit.
-Seriously, they have everything that you ever wanted in a cafe, plus they have a hidden gin bar in the back patio area, yup you heard me!
+Honest Chocolate is located in the City Center in Cape Town.
+I can’t stress enough that this is a must-visit.
+Seriously, they have everything that you ever wanted in a cafe, plus they have a hidden gin bar in the back patio area.
+Yup, you heard me!

 I’ve been missing Honest Chocolate and their yummy treats, so I thought since I can’t just pop over and grab a sweet that I’d bring the sweets to me!!
 I think I did a pretty darn good job if you ask me!